jaeyk/comp_thinking_social_science/docs/03_tidy_data.md

 ### Filling

 This is a relatively less-known function of the tidyr package.
-I found this function super useful to complete time-series data.
+However, I found this function super useful to complete time-series data.
 For instance, how can you replace NA in the following example (this use case is drawn from the [tidyr package vignette](https://tidyr.tidyverse.org/reference/fill.html).)?

 ```r